Copenhagen corridor into the US

 How engagements start

-Entry routes for Copenhagen principals.
+Entry routes for Copenhagen owners.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American buyer, then launches it into market.
+GMA rewrites the offer, proof, price story, website, and sales material for the American buyer, then launches the work.

 See the Sprint →

-Cross-Border Build
+Cross-Border Marketing Build

 See the Build →